With AL East in balance, Yankees turn to their 'glue' -- CC Sabathia

 “I think people tend to overlook how good my changeup was back then,” Sabathia said.
 “I think I definitely had a little bit of it [being a pitcher who outsmarts opponents] in me.
 It has made it a little bit easier to make the transition, I guess.”

 The change is still pretty good.
-In his most recent start, the Blue Jays were 0-for-7 on the pitch and struck out three times on changes, according to ESPN Stats & Info.
+In his most recent start, the Blue Jays were 0-for-7 on that particular pitch and struck out three times on changes, according to ESPN Stats & Info.

 With Tanaka’s ineffectiveness, Sabathia has become even more important on the mound.
 But who he is in the clubhouse stands out most for Girardi and the team.
 Sabathia said he just tries to be himself.
 By doing that, he is the glue of the Yankees.